top of page

 9. Get Your Training On!
 Required Training Under the New Title IX Rules

-Title IX of the Education Amendments of 1972, which prohibits sex-based discrimination, harassment, and retaliation in public schools, has been amended—again.
+Title IX of the Education Amendments of 1972, which prohibits sex-based discrimination, harassment and retaliation in public schools, has been amended—again.
 This paradigm shift will impact how schools process cases involving sex discrimination and harassment, including those involving school personnel.
 The 2024 Title IX rules require that Title IX coordinators, investigators, decision-makers, and informal resolution facilitators receive training on the new rules.
 They also require more limited training for all employees and, if a school chooses to recognize them, confidential employees.
 This session will cover all the required training topics under the Title IX rules, allowing you to hit the ground running if your school or district receives a Title IX complaint.
 You will also learn the information you need to provide others when you return to your district.
 Attendees will receive an electronic copy of the training materials to be posted on their school or district website as required by the Title IX rules.

 10. Thriving Amidst Challenges: Talent Management During a Workforce Shortage